decorative image for blog on the devops and updating php

 Community PHP follows a rigid process in terms of releases, with each release branch of PHP (e.g. 8.2 or 7.4) fully supported for two years from its initial stable release.
 During this period, bugs and security issues that have been reported are fixed and are released in regular point releases.

-After a two years period of active support, each branch is then supported for an additional year for critical security issues only.
+After a two years period of active support, each branch is then supported for an additional two years for critical security issues only.
 Releases during this period are made on an as-needed basis: there may be multiple point releases, or none, depending on the number of reports.
 Once the three years of support are completed, the branch reaches its end of life and is no longer supported.

 See LTS Options